 The course Basic Safety Training consists of four modules: Personal Safety and Social Responsibilities Elementary First Aid Survival at Sea Fire Fighting and Fire Prevention The course is developed in compliance with Regulation VI/1 and Table A VI/1-4 of STCW' 78, as amended, as per Directive 2008/106/EC, IMO model course 1.21 and the national maritime standards.

 The course is mandatory for seafarers in charge of survival craft and rescue boat as defined in Appendix I of Reg.VI or as defined by the ship owner or the flag Administration.

 The course includes the mandatory minimum requirements for training and issue of certificates according to Chapter VI, Section VI/2 p.1 and Table A-VI/2 para.1 of the STCW'78, as amended, Directive 2008/106/EC, IMO Model course 1.23 and the national maritime standard.

 Course aim - The trainees to obtain knowledge and skills in the specific areas of training for personnel having duties and responsibilities.

 The course contents the folloing topics:Passenger ships familiarization training,passenger ships safety training for personnel providing direct service to passengers on board passenger ships in passenger spaces,Crowd Management Training, passenger ship passenger safety training, safety training in crisis management and human behavior, etc

-This course is developed for training officers to provide first aid to seafarers sailing on board of a ship and is designed and performed in accordance with the Requirements of the Regulation VI/4 para 1 and Section A-VI/4 para 1-3 of STCW'78 (as amended), IMO Model Course 1.14 and the Directive 2008/106/EС and Directive 2012/35 EC of the European parliament and the Council, and the national standard for this training as well.
+This course is developed for training officers to provide first aid to seafarers sailing on board of a ship and is designed and performed in accordance with the Requirements of the Regulation VI/4 para 1 and Section A-VI/4 para 1-3 of STCW'78 (as amended), IMO Model Course 1.14, Directive 2008/106/EС and Directive 2012/35 EC of the European parliament and the Council, and the national standard for this training as well.